-I created these two digital art images in Corel Painter using a photo of a sweet moment between my niece and nephew in Sydney, Australia in 2008, over photos taken in the New York Botanical Garden, Bronx, NY.
+I created these two digital art images in Corel Painter using a photo of a sweet moment between my niece and nephew in Sydney, Australia in 2008.
+Backgrounds are photos taken in the New York Botanical Garden, Bronx, NY.

 15th posting of photographs of Sydney August, 2015

 This is the last in the Sydney series.
 On August 14 my second cousin Warren took us sightseeing around the north shore of Sydney Bay.
 We stopped at a gorgeous little shady, romantic park Wendy’s Secret Garden near called Watt Park.
 The land was restored and landscaped by a Wendy Whiteley;”, local artist, and has some lovely sculptures.
 Here is a bit about the Bay Parklands by NSW Gov